Glow by JLo

-Glow by JLo is a women's fragrance endorsed by American entertainer Jennifer Lopez, and released through Coty Incorporated.
-It was conceived as far back as 1998 when Lopez announced a lifestyle line that would include a fragrance.
+Glow by JLo is a women's fragrance endorsed by American entertainer Jennifer Lopez, and released through Coty, Inc. It was conceived as far back as 1998 when Lopez announced a lifestyle line that would include a fragrance.
 Contradictory to assumptions that it would be unsuccessful, it performed extremely well, becoming America's top-selling fragrance.
 Glow Industries filed a lawsuit against Lopez and Coty to not use the term "Glow", however, a judge denied their request.
 Along with products from Lopez's fashion and lifestyle line, it brought in over $300 million by 2004.
 Subsequently, Glow became a successful woman's fragrance line.

 Glow has spawned several flankers, with the first being Miami Glow, and the most recent being L.A.
 Glow.
-In May 2012, she released her eighteenth fragrance, Glowing by JLo, which was described as the "evolution" of Glow and marked her 10-year anniversary working with Coty, Inc. Since Glow, Lopez has been credited with influencing other celebrity endorsements of fragrance, which has included Halle Berry, Beyoncé, Lady Gaga and Madonna, among others.
+In May 2012, she released her eighteenth fragrance, Glowing by JLo, which was described as the "evolution" of Glow and marked her 10-year anniversary working with Coty.
+Since Glow, Lopez has been credited with influencing other celebrity endorsements of fragrance, which has included Halle Berry, Beyoncé, Lady Gaga and Madonna, among others.